 Sweet and savory rice cake: Sprinkle cottage cheese with cinnamon, chia seeds, and a drizzle of honey—atop a rice cake—for pre-workout fuel.

 See here for a variety of cottage cheese snack ideas.

 should you buy full-fat cottage cheese?

+Ultimately, this depends on your health goals.
 When it comes to buying dairy, I prioritize two things: organic and full-fat.
 First and foremost, research shows that organic food is more nutritious.
 This study found that organic crops have higher concentrations of antioxidants, lower levels of nitrates, and fewer pesticide residues.
-Furthermore, organic dairy is devoid of unnecessary toxins and chemicals (which can worsen hormonal imbalance).
-When possible, opt for organic meat and dairy.
-I prefer full-fat cottage cheese, as it’s more satiating, often lower in sugar, and doesn’t have additives—which are necessary in low-fat dairy.
-However, depending on your health and wellbeing goals, you may prefer low-fat cottage cheese.
+Furthermore, organic dairy is devoid of unnecessary toxins (which can worsen hormonal imbalance).
+I prefer full-fat cottage cheese, as it’s more satiating and doesn’t have additives—which are necessary in low-fat dairy.

 ingredients in high protein avocado toast with cottage cheese

 While the ingredient list may seem long, this avocado toast comes together in less than 10 minutes.
 Once the tomatoes and leeks are sautéed, it’s simply a matter of assembling!

 Choose your own adventure.
 I love AWG Bakery, a fresh loaf of locally-made sourdough, or a hearty slice of sprouted grain bread.